sumitssutar/PortfolioProjects/SQL Project2 : Data Cleaning on Nashville Housing Dataset/README.md

-# Data Cleaning & Exploration on Nashville Housing Data
+# Data Cleaning on Nashville Housing Data

 Took raw Housing data and transformed it in SQL & made it Clean for Data Analysis.